useperform/perform/docs/core/users.rst

 .. note::

-   Remember the ``/reset-password`` url path is just a default, and can be overridden to suit your needs.
+   The ``/reset-password`` path prefix is just a suggestion, and can be changed to suit your needs.

-   You can load this resource with a ``prefix``, or change the urls completely by copying the contents of this file into your routing configuration and changing the url paths.

 A `forgot your password?` link will also appear on the login form.